BrunoBiluca/web/public/content/articles/open-close-principle/article.content.pt-BR.md

 }
 ```

-No objeto desejado apenas adicionamentos estes scripts no Inspector
+No objeto desejado apenas adicionamentos estes scripts no Inspector como a imagem.

 ![](images/triangle-with-open-closed-inspector.png)